Painting Brick Exteriors: Making Your Home Pop With Color

 Steps to Follow When Painting Brick Yourself

-Use a high-quality acrylic latex paint and a brush to paint the brick.
-Start at the top of a wall and work your way down using even, overlapping strokes.
-Pay extra attention to sealing any gaps or holes around windows, doors, corners and the trim.
+Use a high-quality acrylic latex exterior paint.
+Start at the top and work downward with overlapping brushstrokes, paying close attention to gaps around windows, doors, and trim.

 Maintaining Your Painted Brick Exterior Over Time